Talking about consent

 • Teach your teen that consent can be withdrawn at any time.
 To be able to give your consent to do something you should be sure that it is your decision and that you have not been pressured into it

-Why is talking about consent important
+Why talking about consent is important

 Our work with young people in schools shows that sometimes they misunderstand what consent means, how to read the signs and feel pressured into sexual activities that they are uncomfortable with.